DexterInd/GoPiGo3/Projects/PIDLineFollower/README.md

 Make use of the 2 available commands (`w` and `b`) in the menu to calibrate each line follower on a white and black surface.

-Next, update the Kp/Ki/Kd parameters accordingly by using the appropriate commands listed in the menu and then finally let the GoPiGo3 run freely.
+Next, update the Kp/Ki/Kd gains accordingly by using the appropriate commands listed in the menu and then finally let the GoPiGo3 run freely.

+_Note: Pay attention to the maximum update rate of both line followers: the black line follower updates at a maximum rate of ~130Hz with the poll rate going up to ~500Hz whilst the red line follower can do ~50Hz at most (both the update & poll rate)._